data-fair/data-fair/doc/pages/install/install.md

 ### Reverse proxy cache

-The nginx reverse proxy is configured to act as a cache for Data Fair, this will improve response times and limit the load on the service.
-It is mostly important when exposing Data Fair to the internet and creating public datasets.
+The nginx reverse proxy is configured to act as a cache for Data&nbsp;Fair, this will improve response times and limit the load on the service.
+It is mostly important when exposing Data&nbsp;Fair to the internet and creating public datasets.

 The related changes are:
   - the definition of data-fair-cache in default.conf